donutloop/valnet/README.md

 * [docker-compose](https://docs.docker.com/compose/) - Compose is a tool for defining and running multi-container Docker applications.
 * [python](https://www.python.org/) - Python is a programming language that lets you work quickly and integrate systems more effectively.
 * [tensorflow keras](https://www.tensorflow.org/guide/keras) - Keras is a high-level API to build and train deep learning models.
 It's used for fast prototyping, advanced research, and production
+* [Netron](https://github.com/lutzroeder/netron) - Netron is a viewer for neural network, deep learning and machine learning models.

 ### Versions requirements